Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: Summary and conclusions

 \section{Summary and conclusions}

 This work is devoted to an explicit application of EPR-like correlations in detecting Gaussian entanglement.
-Let us emphasize its most significant achievements.
-First, we have tackled three correlation functions built with variances of two EPR-like observables in a TMGS.
+First, we tackle three correlation functions built with variances of two EPR-like observables in a TMGS.
 They are a normalized product, a normalized sum, and a non-normalized, but regularized sum.
-Our main results are Theorems 1, 2, and 3, which express their absolute minima in terms of either the smaller symplectic eigenvalue ${\kappa}_{-}^{\rm PT}$ or the Simon symplectic invariant ${\mathcal D}^{\rm PT}$.
+The corresponding analytic results are Theorems 1, 2, and 3, which express their absolute minima in terms of either the smallest symplectic eigenvalue ${\kappa}_{-}^{\rm PT}$ or the Simon determinant ${\mathcal D}^{\rm PT}$.
 These lower bounds are explicitly written in Eqs.\ (\ref{Emin}), \ (\ref{Fmin}), and\ (\ref{G_m2}).
-All the three minima are EPR-like separability indicators due to Simon's PPT criterion.
-We have exploited these analytic results to point out that three distinct EPR-like necessary conditions of separability for a TMGS imply the corresponding Peres-Simon PPT condition, Eq.\ (\ref{PS}).
+On the one hand, we exploit them to point out that each of the three distinct EPR-like necessary conditions of separability for a TMGS implies the Peres-Simon PPT condition, Eq.\ (\ref{PS}).
+However, the EPR-like conditions are weaker than the latter because they do not imply its sufficiency.
+On the other hand, all three EPR-like correlations are separability indicators on account of Simon's PPT criterion of separability.

+Due to their explicit expressions, Eqs.\ (\ref{Emin}) and \ (\ref{Fmin}), both minimal normalized EPR-like uncertainties, besides being separability markers, give a definite physical significance to the smallest symplectic eigenvalue ${\kappa}_{-}^{\rm PT}$ of the CM of the partially transposed density matrix ${\hat \rho}^{\rm PT}$.
+Indeed, ${\kappa}_{-}^{\rm PT}$ appears to be a quantifier of the greatest amount of EPR-like correlations that can be created in any TMGS by means of local operations.

+Second, we analyze the EPR-like approach of Duan {\em et al.} \cite{Duan} by applying an optimization method which is similar to those employed in Secs.
+IV and V. This leads us to a new separability indicator for TMGSs.
+We then prove straightforwardly that the corresponding necessary and sufficient EPR-like condition of separability of a TMGS is fully equivalent to Simon's PPT one \cite{Simon}.